dotnet/codeformatter/src/DeadRegions/README.md

     printsymbols)

   /edit
     Perform edits to remove always enabled and always disabled conditional regions from source files, and simplify preprocessor expressions which evaluate to 'varying'

   @<response file>
     Use the contents of the specified file as additional command line input [multiple specifications allowed]

 NOTES
+  * The (possibly) environment dependent set of preprocessor symbols for a given project determined by MsBuild when loading an input project file will be ignored; only explicitly specified build configurations will be used in analysis.

+  * When multiple projects are specified as input, the intersection of the files in all the projects will be analyzed.

-  <symbol list> is a comma or semi-colon separated list of preprocessor symbols
+  * <symbol list> is a comma or semi-colon separated list of preprocessor symbols.
 ```

 # Examples